andubiel/STIG-CISCO-IOS-XE-L2S/README.md

 This repo is best designed to run the STIG roles as part of an Ansible Automation Platform `Job-Template` or `Workflow`.

 ### Step1: Fork or Clone Repo
-The idea here is to ultimately access these files from a repo that you have read/write access to make changes from AAP and playbooks.
+The intention is to make changes from AAP and playbooks to a repo with read/write access.

 #### Option 1: Fork